stuartpb/how-i-roll/manual-of-style.md

 ## Date notation

 Use [ISO 8601](https://xkcd.com/1179/).
 It's unambiguous, it's standardized, and it collates correctly in lexical order.
 It's basically perfect.

+## Referring to decades

+Don't use apostrophes to refer to a span of years (eg. "1980s" instead of "1980's").
+An apostrophe should only be used for the posessive of a singular year (eg. "2000's Bush v.
+Gore").

+Always fully-qualify a year or decade by including its century (ie. "1920s" instead of "'20s").
+At time of writing (early 2018), we're about two years out from a bunch of legacy writing on the excesses of "the twenties" becoming really ambiguous.
+This also makes it slightly easier to describe the span of years between 2000 and 2010 ("the noughties", as I call them).

 ## Emoji